oglee815/oglee815_old.github.io/_posts/1900-01-01-study-newspresso.md

   - 주어가 다를 경우, 주어를 그냥 없애며 면 안된다.
     - An entire genre of entertainment blossomed in its wake, and the subjects became meme stars.
     - An entire genre of entertainment blossomed in its wake, <u>the subjects becoming meme starts.</u>
+- 관계부사 where
+  - 1) They may change <span style="color:red">their terms and conditions</span> in a year's time.
+  - 2) Acutally uploaded, user-generated content is not important to them anymore under <span style="color:red">their terms and conditions</span>.
+  - --> They may change their terms and conditions in a year's time <span style="color:red">which</span> actually uploaded, user-generated content is not important to them anymore <span style="color:red">under</span>.
+  - --> They may change their terms and conditions in a year's time <span style="color:red">under which</span> actually uploaded, user-generated content is not important to them anymore.
+  - = They may change their terms and conditions in a year's time <span style="color:red">where</span> actually uploaded, user-generated content is not important to them anymore.

 ### Vocab
 - <span style="color:red">unintentional internet superstars</span>
 - ~ became an instant classic of internet culture.